-It is relatively common for women to suffer foot pain during pregnancy especially during the later stages of pregnancy, some reasons why many women develop foot pain during pregnancy include:
+It is common for women to suffer foot pain during pregnancy, especially during the later stages of pregnancy.
+Some of the reasons why women develop foot pain during pregnancy include:

-- Any biomechanical anomalies an individual may have are exaggerated during pregnancy by an increase in body weight, a shift in their center of gravity with growing tummy size and generalised ligamentous laxity.
+- Any biomechanical anomalies an individual may have are exaggerated during pregnancy.
+This is through the increase in body weight, shift in their center of gravity with growing tummy size, and generalized ligamentous laxity.

-- Progesterone hormone runs rampant while pregnant.
-This hormone helps with the loosening of ligaments in preparation for birth and may have an impact systemically throughout the whole body including the feet not just the pelvis or birth canal.
+- The hormone progesterone runs rampant while pregnant.
+This hormone helps with the loosening of ligaments in preparation for birth.
+It may have an impact systemically throughout the whole body, including the feet, not just the pelvis or birth canal.